timeteam/timeteam.github.io/_posts/Non_fiction/2017-12-07-the-origins-of-language.md

 Modelling vowels p 152

 Fricatives and lenition, softening, p 160
-The bibliography is as slim and concise as the rest of the book.
-For an introduction to some of the other voices on the topic, the [references and further reading](https://en.wikipedia.org/wiki/CRISPR#References)
+The bibliography is as slim and concise as the rest of the book but there is a whole lot of reading including some pdfs at [Jim Hurford's web page](http://www.lel.ed.ac.uk/~jim/).